 You can create as many stream buffers as needed on a channel; however, you are limited by the amount of memory on the system.
 You can use more than one stream buffer per play via the DX_IOTT structure.
 In this case, specify that the data ends in one buffer using the STREAM_EOD flag so that the play can process the next DX_IOTT structure in the chain.
-For more information about using the streaming to board feature, see the Dialogic Voice API Programming Guide.
+For more information about using the streaming to board feature, see the Dialogic® Voice API Programming Guide.

-This function initializes the circular stream buffer to the same initial state as $dx_ResetStreamBuffer($).
+This function initializes the circular stream buffer to the same initial state as dx_ResetStreamBuffer().

 - The buffer identified by the circular stream buffer handle cannot be used by multiple channels for the play operation. - Before calling dx_OpenStreamBuffer(), you must call dx_open() on a board, channel, or physical board.
-Failure to do so would prevent the DM3 library from loading and the dx_OpenStreamBuffer() would fail.
+Otherwise, the DM3 library will not load, and dx_OpenStreamBuffer() will fail.